infinum/android-handbook/Project architecture.md

 ## What is MVVM?

-MVVM is a well known architecture that was publicly introduced in 2005 (source: [Introduction to Model/View/ViewModel pattern for building WPF apps](https://blogs.msdn.microsoft.com/johngossman/2005/10/08/introduction-to-modelviewviewmodel-pattern-for-building-wpf-apps/)).
-It consists of three concepts Model, View and ViewModel.
-On first glance it is very similar to MVP.
+Today MVVM is a well known architecture that was developed by Microsoft and was publicly introduced in 2005 (source: [Introduction to Model/View/ViewModel pattern for building WPF apps](https://blogs.msdn.microsoft.com/johngossman/2005/10/08/introduction-to-modelviewviewmodel-pattern-for-building-wpf-apps/)).
+It consists of three components Model, View and ViewModel.
+Let us take a more detailed look at the components:

 * The Model in **M**VVM has the same role as it has in the MVP architecture.
-It is responsible for managing the data received from a specific datasource (Database, Network) completely UI independent.
+It is responsible for managing the data received from a specific datasource (Database, Network), completely UI independent.
 * View in M**V**VM has also a similar role as in MVP - presenting the data to the user.
 In Android, View is usualy represented as an Activity, Fragment or an Android View.
 The core difference between the View in MVP and in MVVM is that the MVVM view is more knowladgable about the underlying Model and ViewModel in a sense that it knows about the events and states that have to be observed.
 * ViewModel in MV**VM** is also known as the "Model of a View" and can be considered as a Views abstraction that creates a link between the Model and the View.